Vault 7: Part 9 – "AfterMidnight" and "Assassin"

-On 12 May 2017, WikiLeaks published part nine of its Vault 7 materials, "AfterMidnight" and "Assassin".
-AfterMidnight is a malware installed on a target personal computer and disguises as a DLL file, which is executed while the user's computer reboots.
+On 12 May 2017, WikiLeaks published part nine, "AfterMidnight" and "Assassin".
+AfterMidnight is a piece of malware installed on a target personal computer and disguises as a DLL file, which is executed while the user's computer reboots.
 It then triggers a connection to the CIA's Command and Control (C2) computer, from which it downloads various modules to run.
 As for Assassin, it is very similar to its AfterMidnight counterpart, but deceptively runs inside a Windows service process.
 CIA operators reportedly use Assassin as a C2 to execute a series of tasks, collect, and then periodically send user data to the CIA Listening Post(s) (LP).
 Similar to backdoor Trojan behavior.
 Both AfterMidnight and Assassin run on Windows operating system, are persistent, and periodically beacon to their configured LP to either request tasks or send private information to the CIA, as well as automatically uninstall themselves on a set date and time.

 Part 10 – "Athena"

-On 19 May 2017, WikiLeaks published the tenth part of its Vault 7 documents, titled "Athena".
+On 19 May 2017, WikiLeaks published the tenth part, "Athena".
 The published user guide, demo, and related documents were created between September 2015 and February 2016.
-They are all about a malware allegedly developed for the CIA in August 2015, roughly one month after Microsoft released Windows 10 with their firm statements about how difficult it was to compromise.
+They are about a malware allegedly developed for the CIA in August 2015, about a month after Microsoft released Windows 10 with their firm statements about how difficult it was to compromise.
 Both the primary "Athena" malware and its secondary malware named "Hera" are similar in theory to Grasshopper and AfterMidnight malware but with some significant differences.
 One of those differences is that Athena and Hera were developed by the CIA with a New Hampshire private corporation called Siege Technologies.
 During a Bloomberg 2014 interview the founder of Siege Technologies confirmed and justified their development of such malware.
 Athena malware completely hijacks Windows' Remote Access services, while Hera hijacks Windows Dnscache service.
-Both Athena and Hera also affect all current versions of Windows including, but not limited to, Windows Server 2012 and Windows 10.
+Both Athena and Hera also affect all then current versions of Windows including Windows Server 2012 and Windows 10.
 Another difference is in the types of encryption used between the infected computers and the CIA Listening Posts (LP).
 As for the similarities, they exploit persistent DLL files to create a backdoor to communicate with CIA's LP, steal private data, then send it to CIA servers, or delete private data on the target computer, as well as Command and Control (C2) for CIA operatives to send additional malicious software to further run specific tasks on the attacked computer.
 All of the above designed to deceive computer security software.
 Beside the published detailed documents, WikiLeaks did not provide any evidence suggesting the CIA used Athena or not.